yldio/yld.io/README.md

 `MEETUP_KEY` - Key for the lambda to get content from Contentful.
 Available from Contentful API Keys Settings.

-`CMS_CRUD` - A personal access token generated from your Contentful account settings to allow writing to the yld Contentful space.
+`CMS_CRUD` - A _personal access token_ generated from your Contentful account settings (listed under the `Content management tokens` section in settings > APIs) to allow writing to the yld Contentful space.
 Anyone with a Contentful account can generate one of these.
 The token used in production is registered to the `apis@yld.io` Contentful account.

 `./src/functions/meetup.js`